-1. Participate in a Safe-driving Course
+1. Participate in a Safe-Driving Course

 2. Limit Distractions

-3. Practice Nighttime Driving
+3. Practice Driving at Night

 4. Obey the Speed Limit

 Excessive speed is a significant factor in many traffic fatalities.
 Your teen, who is relatively new to driving, might not yet understand how to intuitively “feel” the speed they’re driving or how to accelerate and brake properly.
 Lead by example: Watch your speed when you are behind the wheel and help monitor your teen’s speed when you’re riding along.
+In situations where it’s appropriate, teach them to use your vehicle’s cruise control.

 5. Watch the Weather